stephenhammond/codenado/README.md

   `$ git rebase master`

   You may run into **merge conflicts**!
 That's okay, resolve each of the conflicts, add them back, then continue the rebase.
+If you don't, and merge anyways, you'll break master.
+If there are automated tools testing for "mergeability", you'll break it.

+4. Use `git status` to check for conflicted files
-4. Resolve conflicts in all your files
+5. Resolve conflicts in all your files
-5. `$ git add <fixed-files-that-had-conflicts>`
+6. `$ git add <fixed-files-that-had-conflicts>`
-6. `$ git rebase --continue` to keep continue along with the rebase.
+7. `$ git rebase --continue` to continue along with the rebase process of replaying commits on top of your code.